TRAINING COURSE

 • Encourage children to draw pictures and tell stories about self, family, and culture

-• Encourage children to control their bodies and self-help skills
+• Encourage children to control their bodies and develop self-help skills

 Pre Kindergarten